Today I am sharing my tried and true favorite black paint colors.

 5. BENJAMIN MOORE WITCHING HOUR

 Witching Hour is a cool black with some blue undertones.
-Because of the hints of blue this bold color looks great for the exterior of a house as well as dramatic accent wall.
+Because of the hints of blue this bold color looks great for the exterior of a house as well as a dramatic accent wall.
 It also pairs well next to white trim.

 6. BENJAMIN MOORE WROUGHT IRON